Uconnect-Technologies/wertik-js/docs/v3/index.md

 Wertik JS app listening at http://localhost:1200
 ```

-If you visit http://localhost:1200 you will see response like this:
+If you visit http://localhost:1200, you will see a response like this:

 ```log
 Cannot GET /